MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/use-custom-controls-data-visualizations.md

 10. Select **Save and Close** to close the form editor.

 ### See the custom control in action
- Open a record that includes the column with the custom control, such as the opportunity form from the previous example, and view how the column is changed.
+ Open a row that includes the column with the custom control, such as the opportunity form from the previous example, and view how the column is changed.

    > [!div class="mx-imgBorder"]
    > ![Slider control rendered on form](media/slider-control.PNG "Slider control rendered on form")